asokraju/kristools/README.md

 Written in TensorFlow 2.0 (Keras)

-Requires the folloing PiPy packages
+Requires the following PiPy packages
 ```
 import matplotlib.pyplot as plt
 import numpy as np